cleodora-forecasting/cleodora/website/content/docs/use-cases.md

 * Reasoning: Tom just announced that he will leave by November 30th.

-Cleodora now calculates Mindy's Brier score (0 is best, 1 is worst) for this forecast:
+Cleodora now calculates Mindy's Brier score for her forecast.
+The Brier score is a common measure for forecast accuracy where 0 is best and 1 is worst:

 * January 2nd 2022 (11 months, 29 days before resolution): 0.16
 * March 12th 2022 (9 months, 19 days before resolution): 0.09